ppkantorski/libultrahand/README.md

 ```

 Replace `<OVERLAY_NAME>` with the name of your overlay directory.
 This allows you to specify custom theme and wallpaper files located in your SD card's `/config/<OVERLAY_NAME>/` directory.
-In addition, to initialize the theme variables and settings for your overlay, ensure you call the following functions:

 ### Initializing Settings